Polynomial ring: Generalized exponents

 where the latter sum is taken over all i, j in N that sum to n.

-Some authors such as (Lang 2002) go so far as to take this monoid definition as the starting point, and regular single variable polynomials are the special case where N is the monoid of non-negative integers.
+Some authors go so far as to take this monoid definition as the starting point, and regular single variable polynomials are the special case where N is the monoid of non-negative integers.
 Polynomials in several variables simply take N to be the direct product of several copies of the monoid of non-negative integers.

-Several interesting examples of rings and groups are formed by taking N to be the additive monoid of non-negative rational numbers, (Osborne 2000).
-See also Puiseux series.
+Several interesting examples of rings and groups are formed by taking N to be the additive monoid of non-negative rational numbers.

 Power series

 Power series generalize the choice of exponent in a different direction by allowing infinitely many nonzero terms.
 This requires various hypotheses on the monoid N used for the exponents, to ensure that the sums in the Cauchy product are finite sums.
 Alternatively, a topology can be placed on the ring, and then one restricts to convergent infinite sums.
 For the standard choice of N, the non-negative integers, there is no trouble, and the ring of formal power series is defined as the set of functions from N to a ring R with addition component-wise, and multiplication given by the Cauchy product.
 The ring of power series can also be seen as the ring completion of the polynomial ring with respect to the ideal generated by x.